-Arm announced on Tuesday that it acquired Stream Technologies in an effort to assist customers with securely connecting, provisioning and managing a potentially massive numbers of Internet of Things devices that need security patches and other updates as long as they remain in the field through a simple user interface.
+Arm announced on Tuesday that it acquired Stream Technologies in an effort to assist customers with securely connecting, provisioning, managing and collecting information through a simple user interface from massive numbers of Internet of Things devices that need security patches and other updates as long as they remain in the field.

 Stream’s core technology is a connectivity management platform that works to automatically onboard connected devices, such as sensors installed on factory equipment or cameras embedded in traffic lights.
-Stream’s service enables embedded devices to automatically authenticate, provision and connect themselves to wireless networks, helping to further reduce development costs and complexity.
+Stream’s service enables embedded devices to automatically authenticate, provision and connect themselves to wireless networks, reducing the time and costs of establishing connectivity.

 The company said Stream would be integrated into the Mbed IoT Device Management Platform, which allows companies to manage, provision and update firmware inside devices remotely.
 Managing devices over the cloud will likely grow in importance as more and more connected devices are installed anywhere and everywhere.
 Every gadget will need to be monitored and periodically sent security updates, which would take far too long manually.
 Arm expects the number of connected devices worldwide to reach a trillion by 2035.

 Arm said Stream’s software is compatible with many subscriber identity modules embedded directly into chips – more commonly known as eSIMs.
 That includes Arm Kigen, which the company recently introduced to enable secure identity and connectivity for Internet of Things applications.
-Stream supports the physical connectivity across cellular, satellite, and low-power wide area networks.
-Arm says Stream currently supports about 770,000 devices.
+Stream supports the physical connectivity across cellular, satellite, and low-power wide area networks, and it currently supports about 770,000 devices.

 Hima Mukkamala, senior vice president of Arm’s cloud services business, said that the acquisition would provide its customers with “a robust end-to-end IoT platform for managing, connecting, provisioning and updating devices that is easily scalable and flexible.
 This scalability is critical as we move from billions to trillions of connected devices.”
 The terms of the transaction were not disclosed.